spatie/laravel-migrate-fresh/README.md

 ## Usage

 Issueing this command will drop all tables from your database and run all migrations.

 ```bash
 php artisan migrate:fresh
 ```

+> Be aware that the command will knock down all tables in the database.
+Tables not belonging to your application will be dropped as well.

 By tagging on the `seed` option all seeders will run as well.